Gemmawv/northcoders-news-api/README.md

 # Project setup

 1. To clone the project and install dependencies, open a terminal and navigate to the folder where you wish to save the project.
-Run the command:
+Run the following command:
 ``` javascript
 git clone https://github.com/Gemmawv/northcoders-news-api
 ```